oracle-livelabs/developer/visual-builder/studio/create-web-app/create-service-connection/create-service-connection.md

     ![](images/assignvariable-bodytocountrytypevar.png "This image shows the mapping between body under callRestGetAlphaCode on the Source side to countryTypeVar on the Target side.")

   What we're doing is mapping the data returned by the getAlphaCode REST call to the variables that populate components on the page.
-Because the field names are identical to the REST response, Visual Builder automatically knows how to map each field to its data source.
+Because the field names are identical to the REST response, VB Studio automatically knows how to map each field to its data source.
 Click **Save**.

 ## Task 5: Test the employee's country details